FlowWest/wqxWeb/README.md

 git submodule, therefore a command-line git interface must be available in order for `remotes` to properly install this package.

-wqxWeb is in early development, and we hope to streamline installation among other components.
+wqxWeb is in early development, and we hope to streamline the installation process among other components in the near future.

 ## Details